 - Make my delicious Sticky Tofu Teriyaki Stir Fry (pictured below!)

 The spice is up to you!
 I like to eye ball the measurements and taste and adjust.
 I usually add ½ teaspoon but use how much you desire or none at all.
 You could also add chili garlic sauce as well.

 Usually, yes but this one doesn’t!
 This recipe only contains 3 tablespoons of agave or maple syrup.

 Yes!
-I highly recommend doubling this recipe and storing in an air-tight container or jar for up to a week!
+I highly recommend doubling this vegan sauce recipe and storing it in an air-tight container or jar for up to a week!
 This is a great recipe for meal prep and planning as it keeps well and can be added to many different dishes.

 More Homemade Sauce Recipes You Might Like:

 Spicy Teriyaki Sauce

 - ¼ cup Low Sodium Tamari or Soy Sauce